 - That the defendant’s failure to take appropriate steps resulted in a crime being committed against the plaintiff

 - That the plaintiff suffered damages as a result

 Negligent Security Issues and Compensation

-Crimes committed as a result of negligent security can range from armed robbery, to sexual violence, to assault, to murder.
+Crimes committed due to negligent security can range from armed robbery to sexual violence, assault, and murder.

 Compensation may be available for many different kinds of losses or injuries:

 - Crimes can involve physical harm and extensive medical bills.
-Victims of such crimes can sue in order to be financially compensated for these losses.
+Victims of such crimes can sue to be financially compensated for these losses.

 - Physical or emotional aspects of the assault may interfere with one’s ability to earn a living.
 Victims can sue for loss of income or future earnings.